Can a banker be a farmer? Or can a farmer be a banker?

 A tall Dutchman who towers over most people, Tijdens grew up in a farming family before opting for a career in finance.
 He led Rabobank’s agri-finance activities in Rwanda and Uganda before moving to Asia on secondment to Yoma Bank, where he designed loan products for the agricultural sector.

-The problem Arnold witnessed as a farmer and a banker is that smallholder farmers in rural areas face difficulties in accessing loans.
+The problem Arnold witnessed as a farmer and banker was that smallholder farmers in rural areas face difficulties in accessing loans.

 Making the mobile connection